Such a perfect fall pie recipe: Praline Apple Pie

 - 2 tablespoons whipping cream

-- Preheat oven to 400°F. Press the piecrust into a 9-inch pie plate.
+- Press one of the pie crusts into a 9 inch pie plate.

 - Bake for 45 minutes on the lower oven rack, shielding with aluminum foil after 30 minutes to prevent excessive browning.
 Remove from oven, and let cool completely.